HaiboWang1992/RETester/README.md

-# A Comprehensive Study of Refactoring Engine Bugs
+# Towards Understanding Refactoring Engine Bugs

 This repository consists of two folders: dataset, and transferability_study.